zarf-dev/proposals/6-package-preview/README.md

 below is for the real nitty-gritty.
 -->

 Introduce a new command called `zarf package preview`.
 This command will print the package definition after templates, imports, and flavors are applied.
 The `--differential` flag available in `zarf package create` will not be supported until it reaches stable level.
-The Zarf team is undecided on whether we will keep the differential flag or build an alternative solution.
+Component actions will not run during `zarf package preview`.

-The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml during `zarf package create`.
+The registry override flag will not be supported as this flag does not have an effect on the package definition during `zarf package create`.

 Example help text:
 ```